KTH/kth-node-cortina-block/README.md

 ## Options

 - `blockApiUrl` is required.
 Should point to the Cortina block API endpoint.
-- `headers` is optional, pass headers used when fetching Cortina blocks.
 - `blocks` is optional.
 It's a plain object containing Cortina block IDs.
 The following IDs are default and can be overridden.